ELP 2014 Syllabus

 The Harvard University English Language Placement Test (HELP Test) is an in-house instrument that is used to make the first cut in establishing IEL classes on the basis of a listening comprehension test, error identification and vocabulary components, and a reading comprehension test.
 Subsequent to this test, students will write a timed essay and engage in oral diagnostic exercises to finalize their class assignments.

-In 2013, IEL plans to assign the following instructors to address the needs that students at the respective levels present:
+In 2014, IEL plans to assign the following instructors to address the needs that students at the following respective levels present:

 1. obtain the gist of controlled authentic texts and track their development;